Skip to main content

 • Search in PDF (or press Ctrl+F): Search for text in the PDF.

 • Download PDF: Click here to grab a copy of the PDF you’re annotating.
+All the highlights you made in RemNote Reader will be saved in the downloaded copy.

 • Help: Open this page for easy reference.